Corporate Social Responsibility (CSR) Policy

-Founded in 1878, SGS is a global leader in inspection, verification, testing and certification services with more than 85,000 employees.
-SGS operates a network of over 1,800 offices and laboratories around the world in more than 140 countries, and has its headquarters in Geneva, Switzerland.
-The SGS group is recognised as a global benchmark for quality and integrity.
-As a professional, independent and reliable partner, SGS is committed to the delivery of enhanced value for its shareholders, clients, employees and the public at large.
+The SGS group is a global leader in inspection, verification, testing and certification services with more than 89,000 employees.
+It operates a network of over 2,600 offices and laboratories around the world in more than 140 countries, and has its headquarters in Geneva, Switzerland.
+The SGS group is recognised as the global benchmark for quality and integrity.
+As a professional, independent and reliable partner, SGS is committed to the delivery of enhanced value for its shareholders, clients, employees and all stakeholders.

 SGS India Pvt.
-Ltd., founded in 1950, is a wholly owned subsidiary of SGS S.A. and is one of the pioneers of providing inspection, verification, testing and certification in India.
-With its corporate headquarters in Mumbai, SGS India has a vast network of over 60 locations, including 40 laboratories all across India.
-With years of local experience and a workforce of more than 3,500 motivated and multi-disciplined professionals, SGS India Pvt.
-Ltd. offers a high level of expertise in testing and inspection of a variety of products from a wide range of industries, including agriculture, minerals, petroleum and consumer products together with certification and other services to the government and institutions.
+Ltd., founded in 1950, is a wholly owned subsidiary of SGS S.A. and is one of the pioneers in providing inspection, verification, testing and certification services in India.
+With its corporate headquarters in Mumbai, SGS India has a vast network of offices and laboratories across India.
+With years of local experience and a workforce of more than 3,660 motivated and multi-disciplined professionals, SGS India Pvt.
+Ltd. offers a high level of expertise in quality testing, inspection and certification services to a wide range of industries, including agriculture, minerals, oil & gas and consumer products together with various other services to the government and institutions.

 II.
 Corporate Social Responsibility Philosophy

 The activities of SGS are spread across almost all the states in India.
-The vast range of activities and businesses that come under the ambit of SGS, provides the company with immense opportunities to contribute to society in different ways across the country.
+The vast range of activities and businesses which come under the ambit of SGS, provide SGS immense opportunities to contribute to the society in different aspects and ways across the country.

-The CSR initiatives of SGS are steered by the guiding principle of sensitivity to the needs of the people, enhancing the quality of their lives and protection of the environment.
+The CSR initiatives of SGS is steered by the guiding principle of sensitivity to the needs of the people, enhancing the quality of their lives and protection of the environment.

-a) Welfare measures for the community at large, including employees and their families, to ensure the economically disadvantaged section of society is benefited.
+- Welfare measures for the community at large including employees and their families, to ensure the poorer section of the society is benefited

-b) Contribution by way of social and cultural development, imparting education, training and social awareness, especially for the economically disadvantaged, to ensure development and to enable them to be financially stable.
+- Contribution by way of social and cultural development, imparting education, training and social awareness especially for the economically backward class for their development and to enable them to be financially stable

-c) Protection and safeguard of the environment and maintaining ecological balance.
+- Protection and safeguard of the environment and maintaining ecological balance

 III.
 Objectives of the CSR Policy